brianAray/220815_java_angular_aws/Training Notes/1-core-java/README.md

 <br>

+## `Friday`
+- What are these principles of OOP?
+    - DRY
+    - Single Responsibility
+    - Open / Closed
+    - Liskov Substitution
+    - Interface Segregation
+    - Dependency Inversion

+- What are SDLC Retrospectives?

+- What is a Generic?
+    - What is Subtyping?
+    - How do you use Generics in a method?

+- What is are Annotations?
+    - How do you create a custom annotation?

+- What is a Stack?
+    - What makes a stack different to a List?
+    - How do interact with a Stack in Java?

+- Describe the Stack and the Heap?

+- Is Java a Pass by Value or Pass by Reference?

+- Describe is Class Loading?

+- What is the Garbage Collector?
+    - Can you force the Garbage Collector to do things?
+    - What type of thread is the Garbage Collector?

+- What is JUnit?
+What do we use it for?

+- What is Mocking?
+How do we mock in Java?

 ### Resources: :mag:
 The first place you should be looking for the answers is in Google and your notes from class.
 Google will most likely lead you to the following websites which I reccomend you frequently refer to for accurate explanations of the concepts above: